ansible-network/cisco_nxos/docs/config_manager/load.md

 ## How to load a configuration
 Loading a configuration onto a target device is fairly simple and straightforward.
-By default, the `load_config` function will merge the contents of the provided configuration file with the configuration running on the target device.
+By default, the `config_manager/load` function will merge the contents of the provided configuration file with the configuration running on the target device.

-Below is an example of how to call the `load_config` function.
+Below is an example of how to call the `config_manager/load` function.

 ```
 - hosts: nxos

   roles:
     - name: ansible-network.cisco_nxos
-      function: load_config
+      function: config_manager/load
       config_file: nxos.cfg
 ```